SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-12-moderna-2022-q1-earnings-call.md

 <a id="fn2">2</a>: C Richter (Moderna Investor Relations), ["First Quarter 2022 Financial Results"]({{ site.baseurl }}/assets/2022-05-12-moderna-2022-q1-earnings-call-moderna-slides.pdf), Moderna earnings call slides, 2022-May-04. [↩](#fn2a)

 <a id="fn3">3</a>: Go ahead and joke that I'm a screwy investor.
 It's ok, I promise.
 I'll wait until you're done.
-Maybe I'll spend my time looking at my successful portfolio while you laugh. [↩](#fn3a)
+Maybe I'll spend the time looking at my successful portfolio while waiting for you to finish laughing. [↩](#fn3a)